 In PCB manufacturing, cleanliness is a real matter of concern.
 During this stage, it’s crucial that no dust particles settle on the laminate.
 Next, the panel is given a layer of photo-sensitive film called photo-resist.
-The photo-resist comprises a layer of photo reactive chemicals that polymerize with the exposure to ultra-violet light.
+The photo-resist comprises a layer of photo-reactive chemicals that polymerize with the exposure to ultra-violet light.
 This panel is now positioned under a computer-controlled laser.
-Computer scans the board surface into a digital image.
+The computer scans the board surface into a digital image.
 Matching the digital image to a pre-loaded CAD/CAM design file that contains the specifications for the desired image intended for the board, the laser is used to directly generate the image on the board.
 Then a negative image is developed on the inner layers of the board.

 Removal of Unwanted Copper

-The unhardened photoresist is removed and the hardened resist protect the desired copper, the board proceeds to unwanted copper removal.
+The unhardened photoresist is removed and the hardened resist protects the desired copper, the board proceeds to unwanted copper removal.
 We use acidic etchant to wash off the excess copper.
 Meanwhile, the copper we wish to keep remains fully covered beneath the layer of photo-resist.